jayacotton/MPM-Port-Workspace/README.md

 bank switching, MPM does however.
 I may try to restrict MPM to the lower 32k of ram in an attempt to simplify the mpmldr code.
 I'd like to get mpm up to a limping state soon.

+As soon as I finish the CommonConsole project I will be hitting this hard.
+My current plan is to use my z80 sbc to get the first load working.
+I want to be certain I am not working on 2 issues at the same time  (bank switch (RomWBW) and sio programming).